Based in West Wiltshire, a few miles away from Bath, Metallica Hamstery primarily specialises in the Normal (Agouti)

 There are lots of different hamster cages on the market and choosing the right cage for your Chinese Hamster will depend on not only your budget but also your hamster’s personality.

-Firstly it’s worth bearing in mind that The National Hamster Council recommends a minimum of 800cm2 of useable floor space with 17cm of height for Dwarf Hamsters – and this category will include the Chinese Hamster.
-However the bigger cage that you buy, the more space that your pet has to play in.
+Firstly it’s worth bearing in mind that The National Hamster Council recommends an absolute minimum of 800cm2 of useable floor space with 17cm of height for Dwarf Hamsters – and this category will include the Chinese Hamster.
+However this size was set to account for hospital cages and cages for very young hamsters and is not usually an ideal size for permanent living.
+A healthy adult Chinese Hamster will often appreciate a larger space for this so that there is plenty of space for toys, tubes and burrows.

-The base should be solid and the wire should be free from sharp edges or rust and because Chinese Hamsters are of a slim build, they will need on with a narrower bar spacing than you might be able to use for a Syrian Hamster.
+The base of the cage should be solid and the wire should be free from sharp edges or rust and because Chinese Hamsters are of a slim build, they will need on with a narrower bar spacing than you might be able to use for a Syrian Hamster.
 A bar spacing of 1cm is adequate for larger Chinese Hamsters but smaller Chinese, babies and those prone to chewing may be better off in tank style cages or bin cages with a finer mesh.

 Chinese Hamsters are very good at climbing, far better than any other species of hamster but it’s still important to make sure that they are safe whilst doing so and if you’ve got a taller cage for your Chinese then you can always add hammocks and platforms to help break up the height.
 If buying a cage with a platform or a level, you will need to make sure that it is solid rather than made of wire or mesh.
 This is to prevent injuries occurring in your hamster’s feet.